View Winners of 2020 Tennessee Sustainable Transportation Awards

 Speaker: Kevin Walker, Principal Engineer, CSR Engineering

 Rural travelers may encounter mobility challenges specific to their communities, including limited pedestrian or biking infrastructure, lack of exposure to alternative fuels and advanced vehicle technologies, increased trip mileage, increased rate of mortality in transportation collisions, and more.
 How can sustainable transportation projects help address these challenges?
 The STF&E panelists will discuss these considerations and how rural sustainable transportation initiatives can succeed in Tennessee.
-Register Here.
+Click here to watch the webinar recording.

 Moderator: Suzanne Carlson, Multimodal Transportation Resources Division Director, TDOT